zchbrntmr/ModPE-Scripts/README.md

 Redstone - [Development] Will allow for basic redstone constructions.

 Fire Row - [Development] Will shoot a row of fire out from the user.

+More Items - [Waiting] Just waiting more ModPE support :P

+SkyBlock - [Development] Will allow for many of the mods involved with SkyBlock